 A teenager’s perspective on Geocaching and what you need to do to get started!

 Canyon of the Eagles is our favourite campground in Central Texas.
 If it’s not already on your list, it’s time you checked it out!

-Besides the tent, the sleeping bags and the matches to start the fire, here are the (other) 5 essentials you need to take camping.
+We’ve camped a lot and besides the tent, the sleeping bags and the matches to start the fire, here are the (other) 5 essentials we think you need to take camping.

 Want a way to really get to know your parents as an adult?
 Or at least open up a deeper conversation?
 Here are 15 great questions to help you!